ckeditor/ckeditor5/docs/installation/integrations/angular.md

 <ckeditor [editor]="Editor" data="<p>Hello, world!</p>"></ckeditor>
 ```

-Rebuild your application and CKEditor 5 should greet you with a "Hello, world!".
+Rebuild your application and CKEditor&nbsp;5 should greet you with a "Hello, world!"

 ### Using the Document editor build